Germany: Police raid right-wing terror network | DW | 14.02.2020

-Police said a group of alleged terror plotters were plotting attacks against politicians, asylum seekers and Muslims.
-The group was allegedly hoping to incite civil war.
+Police said a group of alleged terror plotters were planning attacks against politicians, asylum-seekers and Muslims.
+The group, of which several members were arrested, is thought to have wanted to incite civil war.

 German police raided 13 locations across six states on Friday searching for evidence against a suspected ring-wing terror network.

+During the raids, prosecuting authorities arrested 12 of 13 people suspected of being part of or involved with the terror cell.
+Federal prosecutors said the raids had confirmed suspicions of planned wrongdoing.

-Police were targeting five people aged 20 to 50 on suspicion of planning attacks on politicians, asylum seekers and Muslims.
+The cell was suspected of planning attacks on politicians, asylum-seekers and Muslims.

 Read more: Munich Security Conference opens as chairman laments political failures

-Prosecutors said the group hoped to plunge Germany into a civil-war-like state, but their plans had not yet reached fruition.
+Prosecutors said the group, founded by five suspected right-wing extremists, hoped to plunge Germany into a civil-war-like state, but their plans had not yet reached fruition.
+Only four of the five were taken into custody.

-Eight other people were suspected of financially supporting the core group, procuring weapons and providing assistance for future attacks.
+The eight other people arrested were suspected of financially supporting the core group, procuring weapons and providing assistance for future attacks.
+All those detained were German and male, according to DPA news agency.

 The raids were aimed at gathering enough evidence to charge the core group, which was allegedly founded in September 2019.
 Police said they were searching for weapons or other supplies that could be used in an attack.